 Christ's way was a spiritual journey, encouraging persons

-However, the early apostolic church, also known as the
+church, also known as the Proto-orthodox, declared its

 Over the voices of those called Gnostics, Orthodox

-that there was and is a more refreshing, honest, open,
+that there was and is a more refreshing, spiritual, honest, open,

-spiritual, loving, and exciting way to be a Christian."
+loving, and exciting way to be a Christian.

 In contrast, the Gnostics were "seekers."
 It was far more important to seek God through all kinds of knowledge rather than "just believe."
 They were believers in Christ, but they heard a different message from Jesus.
 They had beliefs, as we all do, but they did not insist they had the corner on -- or final -- truth in interpreting the world or God.
 Christ's message was more spiritual than religious -- not bearing all the answers.
 The place to find God was within oneself, not in externals like beliefs, dogma, or dictates of the church.
 Their interpretation was that we could experience the living Christ and God, by seeking, not finalizing God.
 Your faith is not what you believe about Christ but your relationship with Him.
-Therefore, it is essential to know yourself and be touched by what the Gospel of Philip calls the transforming power of "love and light."
-Seeking God, because of Christ and his message, was the true act of faith.
+For them, gnosis meant more than head-type knowledge (that could change), but knowing Jesus and God as you know another person.
+As faith is a two way relationship, it is also essential to know yourself and be touched by what the Gospel of Philip calls the transforming power of "love and light."
+Seeking God and this relationship, because of Christ and his messages, both in his words and his actions from the cross (which they called a living book), was the true act of faith.
 That is the gnostic style and spirit found in the exciting materials often called, the Gnostic Gospels!